¡Viva la Cobra!: Title

 Through the Fueled by Ramen street team, the band allowed members of the street team to choose between two possible song titles for five different songs on the record.
 The album was originally going to be called If the World Is Ending, We're Throwing the Party; however, singer Gabe Saporta stated that:

+Release

+"Guilty Pleasure" was released on October 26, 2007, as the lead single from the album.
+A home video was released prior on the Fueled by Ramen channel.
+A music video for "The City Is at War" was released on December 31, 2007.
+It was released as the album's second single on May 9, 2008.
+The official music video for "Guilty Pleasure" premiered on May 6, 2008, and features a cameo appearance by Patrick Stump.
+The third and final single, "Kiss My Sass" was released on September 29, 2008.
+The music video for the song premiered on December 5, 2008, via FNMTV.

 Critical reception

 Critical response to ¡Viva la Cobra! was generally mixed to positive.
 Luke O'Neil of Alternative Press enjoyed the disc's "party-at-the-end-of-the-world" style, and stated that "Contemporary emo-pop sensibilities meet ’80s party abandon on this record, and neither have sounded so enjoyable in years."
 Mikael Wood of Entertainment Weekly gave the album a "B" grade, and concluded that the album improved upon its predecessor with "catchier hooks and harder-rocking beats".
 Jon Young of Spin praised Viva la Cobra's catchy nature, but felt that the album suffered from over-production, explaining "Sadly, the glitzy overkill production by Fall Out Boy's Patrick Stump nearly obliterates any potential dance-rock charm.
 Despite killer hooks, 'Guilty Pleasure' and 'The City Is at War' leave an artificial aftertaste."
 Andrew Leahey of Allmusic opined that the album was overly repetitive, commenting "There's enough melody here to satisfy most lingering fans...But even Stump can't give the band another sure-fire hit, as all the dance-pop numbers end up repeating the same steps in an attempt to perfect the one routine Cobra Starship knows how to do."